DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Workflow/index.rst

 [Please see this `presentation <https://indico.in2p3.fr/event/5271/contributions/33942/attachments/27190/33434/20110512_Ching_Bon_Lam.pdf>`_ for originals of the figures reported here.]

-The DIRAC Workflow is not properly a DIRAC system, in the sense that it doesn't implement any DB, nor service, not agent.
+The DIRAC Workflow is not properly a DIRAC system, in the sense that it doesn't implement any DB, nor service, nor agent.

 The DIRAC Workflow is instead a way to describe DIRAC jobs.
 Every job created with DIRAC APIs is, in fact, a DIRAC workflow.